Search element - Quick search bar

 • Cup-feed your baby only when they are fully awake and alert.

-• Don't lay your baby back because this can cause choking and spluttering, and your baby might breathe in some milk.
+• Don’t lie your baby back.
+This can cause choking or spluttering, and your baby might breathe in some milk.

 How to cup-feed

-1. Half fill the cup with your expressed breastmilk or formula.
+1. Half fill the cup with expressed breastmilk or formula.

 3. If your baby is young, wrap them to gently restrain their hands.
 Hold an older baby so they can't reach for the cup.